mozsearch/mozsearch/docs/newrepo.md

 ## 5. Test and debug

 Assuming you did step 4 inside the vagrant VM, you can use the `build-mozilla-repo` target in the Makefile to test out and debug the indexing of your new repository.
-However this will do a lot of work, including all the mozilla-central indexing, which you probably don't want as it takes a lot of time.
+However this will do a lot of work, including all the firefox-main indexing, which you probably don't want as it takes a lot of time.
 So first edit the `/home/vagrant/mozilla-config/config.json` file to just have the entry for your new repo (i.e. delete all the other entries).
 Also ensure the `default_tree` field at the top of the file points to your repo.
 Then: